IgnacioPascale/kmeans-homemade/README.md

 # Provided Docker Environment

-You can try this using the Jupyter Notebook official Docker image.
+You can try this using a corresponding Python image:

 ```bash
 docker-compose down && docker-compose up --build -d